d9n/tryfinally/about.md

 I've been programming professionally since 2001, with ten years of that spent in the game industry.
 I'm currently working at Google on [Android Studio](http://developer.android.com/sdk/index.html).

-If you have any questions or comments and want to reach me directly, email me at <d9n.coding@gmail.com>.
+If you have any questions or comments and want to reach me directly, email me at <{{ site.email }}>.